sv3ndk/kafka-to-rdbms-export-akka-demo/readme.md

 * all field of the kafka key, prefixed with `kafka_key`
 * all fields of the value
 * `kafka_offset` and `kafka_partition
+* order of columns does not matter: inserts are done per key.

 ```